dialectlabs/react/README.md

 // ...
 ```

 The component above contains a wallet's current inbox of current chats/notifications.
-From this inbox, a user can create, browse, and send chats of their own.
+From this inbox a user can create chats, browse chats, and send messages.
 Props are outlined as follows.

 1. `wallet` – your user's wallet, used by Dialect to identify relevant messages and sign transactions.
 2. `wrapperClassName` – *optional* - a string representation of the class attribute on the inbox's *container* view, both augments and overrides Dialect styling.